Kelv04/Software-Requirements/SRS.md

 Response: You must be logged in to reserve a parking slot.
 Please login to your account.

-1. Parking slot Already Reserved
+1. Parking Slot Already Reserved

 Issue: When the system detects the user tries to reserve a parking slot that is already booked.